tapis-project/tapis-cmd/README.md

 ### Running

-a) To run from command line, navigate to the target directory and run with the shell file
+a) To run from command line, navigate to same directory as the tapis-cmd.jar file and run with the shell file
 	NOTE: **final arguments after jar and class name must be in Quotes**
               ex: "-jwt (jwt filename) -sys (system name)"